onecarpayment/KARchain/README.md

 Awesome Company Perks:

--Early stage equity (pre-Angel or VC Investments)

--Flexible hours (4 day work weeks)
+-Executive Head to Toe Medical benefits (mom/dad/kids/pets)

 -1yr PTO for new babies for mom and dad (Babies need mom and dad too)

+-60% Early stage equity pool (pre-Angel or VC Investments)

+-Flexible hours (4 day work weeks - we like 3 day weekends)

--Your 4wk vacation on us (Free air & hotel)
+-Your 4wk vacation on us (Free air & hotel - make sure your passport is update)

 -Remote work (why travel to work, work from home)